kgn/CodingConventions/README.md

 Lesser items like class properties and variables are in [camelCase](http://msdn.microsoft.com/en-us/library/x2dbyw72.aspx).

-The Sesame namespace is `SME`, used for all Cocoa, Pytnon, and JavaScript/CoffeeScript global objects.
+The Sesame namespace is `SME`, used for all Cocoa, Python, and JavaScript/CoffeeScript global objects.

 Indent using 4 spaces.
 Never indent with tabs.